christophe0606/ZephyrAI/README.md

 When enabled, and if the `aidemo` script is not used, you should not forget to regenerate the common parts shared between all apps in the demo.

 This common part is `src/streamgraph/common/template_instantiations.cpp`  containing instantiations of all templates used in all graphs.
-And the templates are no more be instantiated in each graph.
+And the templates are no more instantiated in each graph.

 You'll also need `CONFIG_TEMPLATE_INSTANTIATIONS=y` in your `prj.conf` file to build this additional file.